Houssem Aouar: Lyon

 at Parc Olympique Lyonnais, which Lyon won 7–1.
 He made his Ligue 1 debut by starting in the away match against Bastia on 16 April 2017, but the match was abandoned at half-time with the score at 0–0.
 A win was given to Lyon three weeks later.
 He was nominated for the Golden Boy award in July 2018.

 At the beginning of the 2017–18 season, despite having played only five competitive matches for Lyon's first team since he joined the club, Aouar was given the symbolic number 8 (having previously been worn by club legend Juninho) left free when Corentin Tolisso left the club for Bayern Munich in June 2017.

 On 11 December 2019, Aouar scored a goal against RB Leipzig in a Champions League group stage match helping Lyon to secure their way into the Champions League round of 16.
 His side later upset both Juventus and Manchester City to reach the semi-finals, where they were beaten by Bayern Munich.

+Roma

+On 11 June 2023, it was announced that Aouar had signed a five-year contract with Serie A club Roma.
+Later that year, on 26 August, he scored his first goal in a 2–1 away defeat against Hellas Verona.

+Al-Ittihad

+On 16 July 2024, Aouar signed for Saudi club Al-Ittihad for a reported fee of €12 million.